mig-hub/cerberus/README.md

 Which is used that way:

-    use Cerberus, {:company_name => 'Nintendo'} do |login, pass|
+    use Rack::Cerberus, {:company_name => 'Nintendo'} do |login, pass|
       pass=='secret'
     end

-The purpose of Cerberus is to be basic, which is why there are enough options to have a page fairly customized with colors and logo (`:icon_url`).
+The purpose of Rack::Cerberus is to be basic, which is why there are enough options to have a page fairly customized with colors and logo (`:icon_url`).
 The logo can even replace the company name if you leave `:company_name` blank.
 But should you be fussy, this is possible to have more control using an external CSS file with the option `:css_location`.

-Just like `Rack::Auth::Basic`, Cerberus yields login and pass, and delegate authentication to the block you send it which should return a boolean.
+Just like `Rack::Auth::Basic`, Rack::Cerberus yields login and pass, and delegate authentication to the block you send it which should return a boolean.

-If you want to see a concrete example, go into the Cerberus directory and run:
+If you want to see a concrete example, go into the Rack::Cerberus directory and run:

     # rackup example.ru